 Not convinced?
 Well, let’s turn to numbers (they don’t lie).

 This is the Vegan Food and Cuisine topic page on Quora.
-It’s currently followed by 222.5k people.
-At the top of the “Most-Viewed Writers” tab is Shuchi Agrawal, a vegetarian nutrition expert and creator of chezshuchi.com.
-She has 6k followers on Quora, and her content receives an average of 66k views per month.
+It’s currently followed by 260k people.
+One of the “Most-Viewed Writers” on this topic is Shuchi Agrawal, a vegetarian nutrition expert and creator of chezshuchi.com.
+She has nearly 9k followers on Quora.
 By actively monitoring her “space” on Quora and answering questions like “How does Vedic culture dictate food habits in India?” and “What are the various factors to be considered in planning meals for a family?” she has managed to build a following who trust her as a resource on vegan cooking.
 If she ever wanted to publish a cookbook, she’d already have a built-in audience.

 Need a nonfiction marketing tool that’s free and easy to use?
 Drill into Quora and start reaching your target audience.